janosgyerik/manyquiz/SETUP.md

 On GNU/Linux (Debian/Ubuntu)
 -----------------------------
-I assume you started from a fresh system, with default packages, and root rights.
+I assume you start from a fresh system, with default packages, and root rights.

 ### Install Dependencies